project-fifo/docs/technical/api/vms.rst

    :reqheader x-snarl-token: the snarl token for this session
    :resheader x-snarl-token: the snarl token for this session

-   :status 204: the VM was successfully deleted
+   :status 204: the VM was successfully deleted from the hypervisor
    :status 404: the VM was not found
    :status 503: one or more subsystems could not be reached

-   Deletes VM with given *uuid* from hypervisor.

-   **Related permissions**

-    vms -> UUID -> delete

 .. http:put:: /vms/(uuid:vm)/owner